WellthCare

 • Out-of-network care (unless your plan has a separate, often higher, OOPM for such services).

-• Expenses for non-covered services (e.g., elective cosmetic surgery).
+• Non-covered services (e.g., elective cosmetic surgery).

-• Amounts you pay that exceed the plan's "allowed amount" for a service.
+• Amounts you pay that exceed the plan's allowed amount for a service.

-ACA Regulations and Annual Limits
+ACA Rules and Annual Limits

-Let's walk through an example.
-Imagine you have an individual plan with a $2,000 deductible, 20% coinsurance, and a $6,000 OOPM.
+Say you have a plan with a $2,000 deductible, 20% coinsurance, and a $6,000 OOPM.

-1. You incur a $10,000 surgery bill (in-network, covered).
+1. You get a $10,000 surgery bill (in-network, covered).

-2. You first pay the full $2,000 deductible.
+2. First, you pay the full $2,000 deductible.

 3. For the remaining $8,000, your 20% coinsurance means you owe $1,600.

-5. Later, you need additional treatment costing $50,000.
-You pay 20% coinsurance until your total spending for the year hits the $6,000 OOPM.
-In this case, you'd pay an additional $2,400 to reach the limit.
+5. Later, you need more treatment costing $50,000.
+You pay 20% coinsurance until your total hits the $6,000 OOPM—in this case, another $2,400.

-6. Once you've paid $6,000 out-of-pocket, your plan covers 100% of any further covered, in-network costs for the rest of the plan year.
+6. Once you've paid $6,000 out-of-pocket, your plan covers 100% of any further covered in-network costs for the rest of the plan year.

-The Strategic Role of OOPMs in Modern Benefit Design
+Why OOPMs Matter in Benefit Design

 ← Back to Blog